sai-manideep-exe/Rock-Paper-Scissors/README.md

 <br/>

 ## Features
-- Choose between Rock, Paper, and Scissors.
+- Choose between Rock, Paper, and Scissors
-- Play against the computer.
+- Play against the computer
-- Keeps track of your score.
+- Keeps track of your score

 ## Installation